drclaireslee/drclaireslee.github.io/README.md

 Thank you!

 # Get Started
 To edit this website, clone this repository to your machine.
-Then switch to the client directory and run the following command to install the node modules for the project.
+Then switch to the client directory and run the following command to install the node modules.
 ```bash
 npm install
 ```